project-hatohol/hatohol/doc/server/hap2/HowToUse.md

 ### HAP2 Nagios Livestatus

 HAP2 Nagios Livestatus depends `nagios-mk-livestatus` package.
-You should install this dependent package on Nagios node and its node's Nagios proicess before you start to use this HAP2.
+You should install this dependent package on Nagios node and restart its node's Nagios process before you start to use this HAP2.